-The cost of installing and maintaining solar energy panels can be high in the beginning, but for areas that aren’t able to receive electricity the traditional way, often there’s no other choice.
-Some areas are remote and off the grid, so electric companies cannot reach consumers.
-Thanks to solar energy, these remote areas can access electricity so that consumers might enjoy devices such as a microwave, washer and dryer, and the Internet.
+The cost of installing and maintaining solar energy panels is high in the beginning, but for areas that aren’t able to receive electricity the traditional way, adding these can be a huge benefit.
+Some areas are remote and off the grid, so electric companies cannot add a grid matrix to install electricity.
+These areas use the solar power so that they might use devices such as a microwave, washer and dryer, and the Internet.
 In some states, it’s debatable whether or not solar can beat the grid in terms of cost, but as far as remote off-grid locations are concerned, solar almost always beats a diesel or gas-fired generator.

 Con: They May be Expensive to Install